 Ending Recreational Drug Use Once and For All

 Addiction treatment programs are an effective way to end recreational drug use or the beginnings of an addiction.
-At Serenity Lodge, Guests will have access to a wide range of therapies and tools designed to help you combat drug dependence.
+At Serenity Lodge, Clients will have access to a wide range of therapies and tools designed to help you combat drug dependence.
 Some of these tools and resources include the following:

 - Meditation therapy